Inner Work

 How Sessions Unfold

 Inner Work is collaborative, responsive, and guided by respect for your agency, consent, and inner wisdom.
-Rather than following a fixed method, the work responds to what feels most present and ready for attention.

 Inner Work — In person